Authenticity and Ecology

 Now, I don’t mean to imply that the Good Life can be achieved by mere commonsense and feeling your way through to your goals.
 Feelings, emotions and impressions by themselves cannot tell us what is true, although they are indispensable aids to the process of discovery.
 Other components are also necessary for the undertaking.
 Philosophy and abstractions generally are of fundamental importance to the task, although many people resist abstractions and want to live life on the "everyday" level.
 Nonetheless, there's no escaping the need for philosophy.

 For example, consider Ayn Rand's central concept of the Primacy of Existence, which is the philosophical principle that reality is independent of the mind.
 A lot of inauthenticity comes from ignorant or willful defiance of this principle, in short, trying to shape the world by pure wish.
 An instance might be someone wishing they would do well on an exam when they haven't prepared for it.
 The force-fit would be desperately cramming on the morning of the test and crossing their fingers.
-The ecological, reality-based solution would be for you to absorb the material as you encounter it.
+The ecological, reality-based solution would be to absorb the material as you encounter it.

 Not accepting that reality is independent of one's wishes could also lead me to try to change myself by pure wish.
 Having free will does not mean that I can will just anything I want about myself.
 I have a nature and am free only within its bounds.
 I cannot, for example, be sadistic to my employees and a loving family man at the same time, no matter how much I try to convince myself of the contrary.
 The internal dynamics of care and control render it impossible.
 This sort of contradiction chokes authenticity off at the source.